I've had a lot of questions about some of my chalkboard inspired headers.

 What you need to start off with is an image that looks like a blackboard.
-You can download a free blackboard background image at Foolish Fire or buy one at Two Peas In A Bucket.
-I bought mine from Two Peas, because for $4.00 you got two different chalkboard colors (black and green) plus six other papers that I may use for something else.
+You can download a free blackboard background image at Foolish Fire or you can google "free blackboard digital paper" and find quite a few to download for free.
+Free is good.

 These come as jpeg files just like your normal photos do, so you are just basically writing text on top of your chalkboard image just like you can write text on top of a photo.
 Just remember where you save the jpeg.